Book Your Appointment Now

 Quick Answer

-To get Ozempic in Canada, you need a prescription from a licensed physician.
+To get Ozempic in Canada, you need a prescription from a licensed doctor.
 As of 2026, Health Canada approves it for type 2 diabetes; weight-loss use is off-label.
 Two paths exist: a family doctor (long waitlists) or a virtual clinic such as TelePlus Care, which can provide same-day assessment, blood work review, and a prescription you can fill at your local pharmacy.

 • Health Canada approved Ozempic (semaglutide) for type 2 diabetes via Notice of Compliance in January 2018; Wegovy (high-dose semaglutide) for weight loss followed in 2021.